+impact on your area of work, you do not need to identify them.
 6.1 I, or my partner, are associated with a limited company or unincorporated business.

-Specify nature of Association(s):

-6.2 I am involved in the decision-making process of a charitable Trust

-If 'YES' specify which Trust(s) and nature of relationship with the Trust(s):

-6.3 I have another interest which may impact on my work.

-Please specify:

-The Council encourages voluntary work, public duties and activities in support of the local community and employee involvement in these areas is welcomed and supported.

-6.4 I have been appointed by a Government Minister as a member of a statutory undertaking(s) or other body(ies) which is constituted in order to discharge or assist in discharging a statutory function.

-If 'YES' specify body(ies):

-6.5 I am a Councillor in a Local Authority.

-If 'YES' specify which authority and office/title held:
+Yes / No Specify nature of Associations: 6.2 I am involved in the decision-making process of a charitable Trust Yes / No If 'YES' specify which Trust and nature of relationship with the Trust: 6.3 I have another interest which may impact on my work.
+Yes / No Please specify: The Council encourages voluntary work, public duties and activities in support of the local community and employee involvement in these areas is welcomed and supported.
+6.4 I have been appointed by a Government Minister as a member of a statutory undertaking or other bodies which is constituted in order to discharge or assist in discharging a statutory function.
+Yes / No If 'YES' specify bodies: 6.5 I am a Councillor in a Local Authority.
+Yes / No If 'YES' specify which authority and office/title held:

-6.6 I am a co-opted member of a Local Authority Committee(s), Sub-Committee(s) or similar body.
+6.6 I am a co-opted member of a Local Authority Committee, Sub-Committee or similar body.